 '''

-store Reg_16002 to Reg_10
+<NO CHANGE IN DIGITAL OUTPUTS>

 '''

 Using Registration to Change the End Position of a Move

 Some applications require registration to change the end target position of the servo's move while the servo is still in motion.
 The MultiPro allows you to program an offset position that you can add to the captured registration position.
 It uses this new position to redefine the stopping point for the current motion and overwrites the original programmed destination.
 This allows for precise correction to your motion based on when registration was sensed.